takko9ei/test-xmas-globe/MEMBERS_README.md

 │   ├── main.js         # [DO NOT EDIT] The engine that runs the loop
 │   ├── BaseObject.js   # [DO NOT EDIT] The parent class
 │   │
-│   ├── GlobeGlass.js   # 🟢 (Role A) Write your Glass code here
+│   ├── GlobeGlass.js          # 🟢 (Role A's part) Finished.
-│   ├── SnowSystem.js   # 🔵 (Role B) Write your Snow code here
+│   ├── EnvironmentSystem.js   # 🟢 (Role A's part) Finished.
+│   ├── BaseStand.js           # 🟢 (Role A's part) Finished.
+But all of my part I am considering to optimize them.
-│   ├── InnerWorld.js   # 🟡 (Role C) Write your Interior code here
+│   ├── InnerWorld.js          # 🟡 (Role B's part) Handle with InnerWorld's looking(mainly shader)
+│   ├── GlitterAppearance.js   # 🔵 (Role C's part) Modify appearance of flakes
+│   ├── SnowSystem.js          # 🔵 (Role C's part) Handle with 'action' of snowflakes(How it act is up to you.
+You can even keep the existing effect if you think its good lol)
-│   └── BaseStand.js    # 🟠 (Role D) Write your Base code here
+│   └── LightingSystem.js      # 🟠 (Role D's part) Add lights here.
+I will add template later.
 │
 └── assets/
     └── textures/       # Put your texture images here